"I want you to do a better job building relationships."

-The things we do can have various impacts.
 Imagine: You sit down at a restaurant table with a client.
 After a few minutes, your cell phone starts ringing.
 You answer it and start talking.
-Clearly, we are all aware that this action would create a negative atmosphere at your business lunch.
+Clearly, we are all aware that this action would have a negative impact on your business lunch.
 What is a better action, one that will improve your relationship with your client?
-Simple: Either turn off your phone before meeting your client or let your client know that you're expecting a call, and then excuse yourself to the lobby or restroom area when your phone vibrates.
+Simple: Either turn off your phone before meeting your client or let your client know that you’re expecting a call, and then excuse yourself to the lobby when your phone vibrates.

 The importance of clothes and grooming is obvious.
 Dress like a slob, and the people you are with will think of you as a slob.
-Body odor and bad breath- those are no-brainers.
+Body odor and bad breath—those are no-brainers.
 But what about body language?
-That falls under appearance as well: Twitching your foot duing a meeting says you are either nervous or apprehensive, or you can't wait for the meeting to end.
-Improve your appearance by keeping casino bonus your foot still- and staying calm, alert, and twitch-free in general- and you will build better relationships with the people you do business with
+That falls under appearance as well: Jiggling your foot during a meeting says you are either nervous or apprehensive, or you can’t wait for the meeting to end.
+Improve your appearance by keeping your foot still—and staying calm, alert, and poised in general—and you will set the stage for building a good business relationship.

 Coarse language is clearly out of bonds.
-But say you're in a meeting and you blurt out, "Oh my God, Sally, what a great idea!"
-Later, you discover that some of the people present were offended that you took the Lord's name in vain.
-Suddenly, instead of thinking about Sally's great idea, those participants are focused on you and their negative perception of you.
+But say you’re in a meeting and you blurt out, “Oh my God, Sally, what a great idea!”
+Later, you discover that some of the people present were offended that you took the Lord’s name in vain.
+Instead of focusing on Sally’s great idea, those participants are focused on you and their negative perception of you.

 One of the hallmarks of good etiquette is that it never calls attention to itself.
-When everything is going well as far as your actions, appearance, and words are concerned, your focus- and the focus of the people you are with- will be on the content of your discussion.
-Slip up with any one of these factors, however, and the focus will suddenly shift to the failure ("I can't believe he just did that").
+When everything is going well as far as your actions, appearance, and words are concerned, your focus-—and the focus of the people you are with—will be on the content of your discussion.
+Slip up in any one of these areas, however, and the focus will suddenly shift to the failure: “I can’t believe he just did/said that.”
 By being aware of your actions, appearance, and words, and working to improve your performance in all three areas, you can directly enhance the quality of your relationships.